Asphalt Maintenance: The Right Steps!

 Residential home owners learn how to seal asphalt to maintain their driveway and beautify their property with a minimal cost investment.

-You can learn more about asphalt maintenance and the steps that need to be taken to maintain your asphalt surface.
+You can learn more about maintaing your asphalt and the steps that need to be taken to maintain your asphalt surface.
 Check out our FREE Four Day Asphalt Maintenance email Course.

 Give us a call Toll Free 1-866-399-5562 or email us your question: you'll get answers you can count on.

-We've compiled the Periodic Table of Asphalt Maintenance for your viewing pleasure:
+We've compiled this Periodic Table for your viewing pleasure:

-To learn how to maintain your asphalt, take Asphalt Kingdom's free AKPRO 4-day Email Asphalt Maintenance Course.
+To learn how to maintain your asphalt, take Asphalt Kingdom's free AKPRO 4-day Email Course.
 With the course, you can learn everything you need to know to protect your asphalt investment.

 Repairing potholes is clearly a necessary part of asphalt repair, and it's a surprisingly easy job you can do yourself.
 Begin by clearing all the loose pieces around the edge using a hammer and chisel, or an old screwdriver, and square up the edges.
 Top up the hole to a 2-inch depth with coarse gravel and sand, and tamp it down firmly with a 4 by 4.
 Finish the asphalt repair by pouring in cold patch and tamping down.